apekshhaa/Kori_Rotti/README.md

 ## Summary

-Kori_Rotti is a practical digital referral and hospital coordination system for emergency and near-emergency care.
+Setu is a practical digital referral and hospital coordination system for emergency and near-emergency care.
 It combines a modern UI with backend services for referrals, hospital readiness, caregiver communication, and AI-supported insights so that patient transfers can be handled more quickly and safely.